ranjanguddu/Machine-Learning/EVA4/Session-15/ReadMe.md

 ---
 <img src="./fig-1.png" />

+In the above folder tracker_file.txt is a file where i have mapped the BG image with the corresponding FG_BG overlayed inage.
 Then we unzip all the zip files present in those folder in a folder name \'Unzipped_DATA'.
 Then run the below script:

 ```python